liyanarmstrong/liyanarmstrong.github.io/index.md

 ## The Plans for This Week

-This week to bee accomplished:
+This week to be accomplished:

     1.Reading "Three Body"

     2.Beautify the Blog

+    3.continue learning ruby,python,linux ...

 Just like the worklog,it is a good way to summarize by recording